enkidevs/curriculum/Comp. Sci./SQL/Database Packages/python-database-packages.md

 ---
 ## Content

 **Python** has many libraries which implement various functionalities.
-Some of those libraries allow the user to operate on databases.
+Some of those libraries allow the user to operate on databases, these libraries are also called *database drivers*.
 The examples of such libraries:
  - Psycopg
  - db.py (requires Psycopg installed)
  - SQLAlchemy